urbit/urbit.org-reloaded/content/blog/20201119-models-of-society.md

 +++
 title = "Models of Society"
 description = "Conversations compose society.
 What composes conversation — how do we digitize it in a way that enhances society without imposing upon it?
-How do we form this new medium, both to facilitate natural human behavior and to inspire the best of it?" date = 2020-11-19
+How do we form this new medium, both to facilitate natural human behavior and to inspire the best of it?" date = "2020-11-18"

 [extra]
 author = "Tyler Shuster"
 ship = "~radbur-sivmus"
 image = "https://media.urbit.org/site/posts/essays/cochno-stone.png"
 +++

-*I had used Facebook and Google for my entire adult life.
+_I had used Facebook and Google for my entire adult life.
 I knew they were toxic but I didn't know why.
 For a few weeks I tried to create a website that would scrape data from Facebook’s API and push data back, puppetting it from my own server.
 But as I stared headlong into the ever-shifting darkness of the modern web, I despaired and abandoned my attempt.
 Less than a year later I heard about Urbit.
 Technically, it went way over my head&mdash;but socially I knew exactly what it was, what it always had to be, why it was a discovery and not an invention, a place and not a product.
 I've watched the settlers there for four years, only just now using the opportunity of the pandemic to swim to this new landscape and gaze upon this young nation, this digital city, this urbis ec bit.
 I do not work for Tlon.
-I just live here.*
+I just live here._

 <hr>